flimflam-austin/hugo-cms-test/site/content/quick_quotes/20201130-nuclear-scientist-killed/index.md

 Here’s a [good read](https://apnews.com/article/dubai-iran-united-arab-emirates-nuclear-weapons-israel-28d7c6e4abec1b82f2d2f3ad649bbe01) on the latest news.

-Here’s a review of what happened in January: [“Bigger Than Bin Laden”](https://smarthernews.com/iran-and-america-2020/) review of what happened in January: [“Bigger Than Bin Laden”](https://smarthernews.com/iran-and-america-2020/)
+Here’s a review of what happened in January: [“Bigger Than Bin Laden”](https://smarthernews.com/iran-and-america-2020/)